pszufe/MIT_18.S097_Introduction-to-Julia-for-Data-Science/Day-4b_Scaling-computations-using-parallel-computing/README.md

 notebook(dir=".")
 ```

-Note that the variable needs to be set before launching the notebook (it is not possible to update the thread number in a running system)
+Note that the variable needs to be set before launching the notebook (it is not possible to update the thread number in a running Julia process)